 The goal of any website – regardless of what it’s about – is to have as many targeted visitors as possible.
 If the website is offering a product or a service, more visitors usually means more profit.
 If the website is purely informational or for entertainment, it is likely earning money through the ads on its pages.
 More website traffic can also mean more profit.
 So how does search engine marketing play a key role in supporting the goals of the website owner?

 Search engine marketing, SEM, is a subset of digital marketing that is entirely devoted to helping websites rank high in search engine result pages (SERPs).

 What does this mean?

 Statistics show that 9 out of 10 users click on a result on the first page of Google.
-If your website is on the second or third page – it won’t draw nearly as much attention.
+If your website is on the second or third page – it won’t draw nearly as much attention or any.